Hot, Humid Weather Forecast For Balochistan - UrduPoint

 The Met Office has forecast hot and humid weather in most parts of the province during the next 24 hours

-According to the Met Office, the minimum temperature in Quetta was recorded at 20.5 degrees centigrade and 11.7 degrees centigrade in Ziarat on Monday.

-However, Rain- strong wind thunderstorms may occur at isolated places in Barkhan, MusaKhel and its surrounding areas.
+However, Rain- strong wind thunderstorms may occur at isolated places in zhob, Barkhan, MusaKhel, Kohlu and its surrounding areas,As a report of Met office, rain received Zhob district.